Japanese occupation of Malaya: Kesatuan Melayu Muda

 Another link forged by Fujiwara was with Ibrahim Yaacob of Kesatuan Melayu Muda a pro-independence Malay organisation.
 On the eve of World War II, Yaacob and the members of Kesatuan Melayu Muda actively encouraged anti-British sentiment.
 With Japanese aid the organisation purchased the influential Singapore-based Malay publication Warta Malaya.
 Close to the time of the Japanese invasion Yaacob, Ishak Muhammad and a number of Kesatuan Melayu Muda leaders were arrested and imprisoned by the British.

 During the Battle of Malaya, Kesatuan Melayu Muda members assisted the Japanese as they believed that the Japanese would give Malaya independence.
-When the Japanese captured Singapore the arrested members released by the Japanese.
+When the Japanese captured Singapore, the arrested members were released by the Japanese.
 Mustapha Hussain, the organisation's vice-president and the others requested the Japanese grant Malaya independence but request was turned down.
 The Japanese instead disbanded Kesatuan Melayu Muda and established the Pembela Tanah Ayer (also known as the Malai Giyu Gun or by its Malay acronym PETA) militia instead.
 Yaacob was given the rank of lieutenant colonel in charge of the 2,000 man militia.